 Benchmark Graphs

-During benchmarks, TQCache used roughly the same total memory as Redis and Memcached.
+During benchmarks, TQCache used roughly the same total memory as Redis.
 The difference: it didn’t reserve that memory.
 The OS kept the disk blocks hot in its block cache, giving TQCache fast access without dedicated RAM.

 Realistic Performance & Limitations